 Ian has grown quite a bit since we visited last fall, and he definitely has improved coordination.
-He took considerable more notice of her surroundings on this trip, so we actually slowed down some this time as he wanted to explore every inch of the mountain.
+He took considerable more notice of his surroundings on this trip, so we actually slowed down some this time as he wanted to explore every inch of the mountain.
 The weather couldn’t have been better.
 A pleasant 70-75 degrees all afternoon, the sun shined well received rays after the long, dismal winter we’ve had.

 Mogwai came with us for the last trip, so Chaco finally got to take her turn for yesterday’s adventure.
 To say she was excited would be an understatement.
 She loves to visit new places, and thinks everyone came to the park just to see her.
-She couldn’t understand why some people would walk right past her without stopping for a quite pat.
+She couldn’t understand why some people would walk right past her without stopping for a quick pat.
 When we stopped at the “mine,” she tried to climb into the waterways used for panning gold and gems.